Slapshot (band): Self-titled, Make America Hate Again (2014–2024)

-In 2018, Corey Koniz replaced Douglas Mackinnon on drums and the band released their 8th and last studio album, Make America Hate Again.
-Robert F., reviewing for Scene Point Blank, said that unlike most 'old-tyme' hardcore bands that end up sounding like tired and worn-out stereotypes of their former selves, Slapshot completely avoided that issue with their songs sounding fresher than ever.
-They then followed up the album release with a U.S tour.
+In 2018, Corey Koniz replaced Douglas Mackinnon on drums.
+On March 27, 2018, Slapshot announced their 8th studio album Make America Hate Again would be released on June 1, 2018, via Bridge 9 Records.
+The first single, "Remedy," was released on April 6, 2018.
+Robert F., reviewing for Scene Point Blank, said that unlike most "old-tyme" hardcore bands that end up sounding like tired and worn-out stereotypes of their former selves, Slapshot completely avoided that issue with their songs sounding fresher than ever.
+They then followed up the album release with a U.S. tour supported by Brick By Brick and Unruly Boys.
+They also headlined Baroeg Open Air on July 1 of that year.

 On March 18, 2019, Craig Silverman announced that he was quitting Slapshot via his Instagram page.
-Long time friend of the band Tye Tonkin joined to play guitar in 2022.
+Long-time friend of the band Tye Tonkin joined to play guitar in 2022.
+In June of that year Slapshot supported Sick of It All on multiple US tour dates.

 In 2020, the band went on a 35th anniversary tour but had to postpone it due to the COVID-19 lockdowns.
 They then rescheduled the tour in 2021 and toured alongside Sheer Terror and Skull Crack in the "35 Years of Hardcore" tour.
+In May of 2022 the band began a European headlining tour.

-After doing a few U.S. shows in 2023, the band embarked on another European tour alongside Death Before Dishonor in the "Boston Takeover tour".
+After doing a few U.S. shows in 2023, the band embarked on another European tour along with a separate UK tour alongside Death Before Dishonor in the "Boston Takeover tour".
 In 2024, the band went on an East Coast tour along with Ignite, Death by Stereo, and School Drugs.
 Later that same year, they toured Europe alongside Ignite in celebration of the first time the two bands toured together in 1994.

+Farewell tour and retirement (2025-present )

 In late 2024, Slapshot announced that the band would retire in 2025: "...after 40 unforgettable years, we, SLAPSHOT, are announcing our retirement in 2025.
 This decision comes after an incredible journey filled with passion, hard work, trials and tribulations and a lot of fun."
-The band then went on their last European tour, titled "The Hang Up Your Boots" tour.
-At a show in Eindhoven, bass player Ryan Packer said the band would play their last ever European show at the Dutch festival Revolution Calling in November 2025.
+The band then went on an extensive final European tour, titled "The Hang Up Your Boots" tour.
+At a show in Eindhoven, bass player Ryan Packer said the band would play their last ever European show at the Dutch festival Revolution Calling which took place on November 22, 2025.

+The band announced they will be playing three final U.S. shows in 2026.
+The first will be in April at the Rodeoi Fest III in Nashville, Tennessee, and the second will take place at the BNB Bowl in New York on May 22.
+Their farewell tour will also consist of a July tour in Japan alongside Aggressive Dogs.

+Slapshot is scheduled to play their farewell show on October 17, 2026, at Big Night Live in Boston.
+The opening acts for the show include Agnostic Front, Bold, DYS, Wisdom in Chains, Béton Armé, Time X Heist, and Neighborhood Shit.